UmarF2004/A02/README.md

 # A02
-PART 1: Directions on Using Github:
+PART 1: Directions on Using Github with VS Code:

+Create an account on Github: https://github.com/signup?source=header-home

 Part 2: Glossary: